Tokyo Mono Hara Shi: Karasu no Mori Gakuen Kitan

 Tokyo Mono Hara Shi: Karasu no Mori Gakuen Kitan (東京鬼祓師 鴉乃杜學園奇譚) is an adventure Role-playing video game developed and published by Atlus for the PlayStation Portable.
 The game is a spin-off of the Tokyo Majin Gakuen media franchise, and was released in Japan on April 22, 2010.

 Gameplay

 The game is combination of visual novel and dungeon crawler.

 When it’s time for school, the player can talk with classmates while searching for clues and tracking down cursed hanafuda cards.
 The emotion input system lets the player respond to discussions and bond with sub-characters by selecting a feeling.
 School exploration is done via a menu.

 Combat

 Dungeons are shown from a first-person perspective.
 While exploring, the player can trigger commands like "jump" with the face buttons.
 There is no transition prior to battles.

 Plot

-Story

 The story centered on a group of high school students tracking down cursed hanafuda cards that released demons called the "hidden people" into the human world.